 Bet £10 & Get £40 in Bonuses

-So, now you have been informed about the sports books we think should take the top spots when it comes to horse racing, but you’ll probably want to know a bit more about some of them before you decide where to sign up.
-Here for you are some important details about the sites that we think are the five hottest when it comes to placing a punt on the nags.
+Before you decide where to sign up, here are some important details about the sites that we think are the five hottest when it comes to placing a punt on the nags.

 In order to separate the top horse racing betting sites from the rest, our experts have taken a wide range of factors into account.
-Safety was the first thing we looked at, and you can rest assured that all our recommended sportsbooks carry strong security measures and legitimate licenses.
+Safety was the first thing we looked at, and you can rest assured that all our recommended horse betting sites for UK punter carry strong security measures and legitimate licenses.
 In addition, we focused on several of the most important areas for horse racing bettors, which you can read about below.

 Here, for your convenience, are the most important features of the best online horse racing betting sites and which of the entries in our list of the top ten site supply them.